stackforge/tripleo-ansible/README.rst

  * wait_for_hostkey - This option causes the playbook to wait for the SSH host keys to be restored.
 This options should only be used if the restore-ssh-host-keys element is built into the new image.
+ * single_controller - This option is for when a single controller node is receiving an upgrade.
+It alters the logic so that mysql checks operate as if the mysql database cluster is being maintained online by other controller nodes during the upgrade.